Landslide Susceptibility Modeling by Interpretable Neural Network

-Our work presents a significant advance in XAI applications to natural hazards and circumventing the “black box” nature of common AI models.
-SNNs provide quantitative analysis of the controlling factors and further highlight the important, mechanistic interpretation of landslides.
-Our new approach based on tournament ranking and knowledge distillation provides a comprehensive framework that allows the user to examine numerous composite features, identify key controls, and more accurately model landslide susceptibility.
-As natural perturbations increase due to urban development and climate change, the SNN may provide a promising, data-driven predictive tool that will enable communities to tailor plans for hazard mitigation.
+{\bf Implications, limitations, and future directions.} Our work presents a substantial advance in XAI applications to natural hazards and circumvents the “black box” nature of common AI models.
+SNNs provide quantitative analyses of controlling factors and further highlight the important, mechanistic interpretations of landslides.
+Our AI-based decision-making approach provides a comprehensive framework that allows for the examination of numerous composite features and identification of key controls while retaining high accuracy.
+As natural perturbations increase due to urban development and climate change, the SNN may provide a promising, data-driven predictive tool that will enable communities to confidently tailor plans for hazard mitigation.